devgustavojs/github-explorer-knockout/README.md

 - [x] Followers
 - [x] Following
 - [x] Location
+- [] User Not Found Error

 ### How it Works:
+When you click to search a Github user, it fetch the Github's api and return data to Knockout mount the interface with the:
+ - user's repositories
+ - name
+ - number of followers
+ - number of followed users
+ - location

 ### Tech:
 #### the following tools were used in this project: